Can You Turn Off an Aquarium Filter at Night?

 New aquarium keepers often install an air pump to create bubbles in their tanks, believing they are adding oxygen to the water.
 It will add a little oxygen, and it usually doesn’t hurt, but a good filter will circulate the water enough to provide all the oxygen your fish require.
-Turn off your filter, so that the water is no longer flowing over the elements inside, and you deprive the microbes that live there of the oxygen essential for their survival.
+If you turn off your filter, so that the water is no longer flowing over the elements inside, you deprive the microbes that live there of the oxygen essential for their survival.

 Like your fish, the microbes in your tank are pretty hardy.
 Turning off the filter for a night now and then isn’t going to hurt them much.
 But if you do it every night you are depriving your fish and the microbes of oxygen for eight hours out of every twenty-four, and that will eventually catch up with them.

 The final reason not to turn off your aquarium filter at night has to do with what happens when you turn it back on.
 Depending on how recently you’ve cleaned them, some filters will regurgitate a mess of dirty water and debris back into your tank during the priming process.

 If you go through that every morning you are basically dumping all the garbage your filter removed from the tank the day before right back in.
 This not only a good argument for keeping your filter running, but also for keeping up with good tank maintenance practices.